Sustainable Agriculture & Food Systems Aotearoa

 Join us for the journey of a lifetime!

-• Discover how agroecological and indigenous agricultural practices contribute to sustainable management of water and land, and toward a zero-carbon economy.
+Discover how agroecological and indigenous agricultural practices contribute to sustainable management of water and land, a zero-carbon economy, and food sovereignty.

-• Shape your learning and experiences through mindful participation, taking initiative, and sharing of your areas of interest.
+Shape your learning and experiences through mindful participation, sharing of your areas of interest, and developing leadership.

-• Travel as part of the program - and remember New Zealand offers amazing opportunities to explore and be part of kiwi culture in time off.
+Travel widely as part of the program - and remember New Zealand offers amazing opportunities to explore and be part of kiwi culture in time off.

 EcoQuest is about a multi-dimensional approach to learning about, and participating in, resilient food systems and agriculture.